-In a centralized architecture, the origin server is responsible for serving all the clients (Fig. 2a).
-Although this approach is simple to implement, it has serious weaknesses: a single point of failure and a high load on both the origin server and the surrounding network links and switches.
+In a centralized architecture, the origin server is responsible for serving all the clients (Fig. 2(a)).
+Although simple to implement, this approach has serious weaknesses: a single point of failure and high load on both the origin server and the surrounding network links and switches.
 These shortcomings have prompted the development of distributed architectures with proxy servers installed at strategic locations in the network (closer to the clients).
-The proxy servers, located close to the user end, cache content to reduce the load on the origin, as shown in Fig. 2b.
-A request from a client is served by a proxy if it has a copy of the requested file; if it does not, the file is streamed from the origin.
-An extension of the proxy server approach is the use of content distribution networks (CDNs).
-In these networks, requests can be referred to other CDN servers (replicas or surrogates) that are generally located at the edge of the network core (Fig. 2c).
+The proxy servers, located close to the user-end, cache content to reduce the load on the origin, as shown in Fig. 2(b).
+A request from a client is served by a proxy if it has a copy of the requested file; if it does not, the

+(c) CDN approach